DSI Samson Group: Governance structure

 DSI Samson Group is governed by the Chairman and the Board of Directors which manages its diversified group of subsidiaries.

-Its current Group Chairman is Mahinda Rajapaksa, and its Group Managing Director is Kasun Rajapaksa.
+Its current Group Chairman is Uditha Egalahewa, and its Group Managing Director is Kasun Rajapaksa.

 Sectors

 Footwear

 DSI is the leading footwear manufacturer in Sri Lanka, having established the first shoe manufacturing plant on the Island in 1962.
 Its subsidiaries in this area include;